Why Most Agencies Leave 40% of Their Margin on the Table

 Old pitch: "$1,000 a month, includes everything."

 New pitch: "$500 a month base service plus credits.
 Credits cover the AI conversations.
-Most clients use 10,000 credits a month at $300.
-Total: $800 a month for typical usage, scales with what works."
+A typical client runs a couple thousand credits a month (roughly $600 to $700 at your rate) and it scales with what works.
+Total around $1,100 to $1,200 for typical usage."

 Why the new pitch wins: it sounds fair.
 Heavy users do not feel they are getting capped.
 Light users do not feel they are subsidising someone else.
-Your margin stays consistent across both ends.
+And usage spikes are funded by the client who caused them, not by you.

 Client receipt of the offer: